'Little People' Star Audrey Roloff's Book On Her Fairytale Christian Marriage Is Leaked

 “This is a titanic problem.”

-In the past, Audrey Roloff has been keen to pass judgment on women who bottle-feed their babies with formula, calling it a sin.
+As Inquisitr has reported in the past, Audrey Roloff has been keen to pass judgment on women who bottle-feed their babies with formula, calling it a sin.
 For this, she received a great deal of backlash on social media suggesting that casting aspersions on others was a greater sin.